AdamBoley/Project-Beergate/README.md

 ### Normal user adds a review and supplies values of <1 or >10 to last 4 fields

-The user add values of <1 or >10 to the Aroma, Appearance, Taste or Aftertaste fields, then the review will still appear to submit.
+If the user adds values of <1 or >10 to the Aroma, Appearance, Taste or Aftertaste fields, then the review will still appear to submit.
 However, it will not be valid and hence will not appear in the admin panel for approval.
-This is not ideal.
+Validation was applied to the Review model, but currently this only works in the admin panel.
+This has been identified as an area of improvement.

+### Normal user adds a review and supplies a negative value for the alcohol content

+If the user adds values of <0 to the Alcohol field, then the review will still appear to submit as the submission success message displays.
+However, it will not be valid and hence will not appear in the admin panel for approval.
+Validation was applied to the Review model, but currently this only works in the admin panel.
+This has been identified as an area of improvement.
+As a slight upside, the form will submit properly if an alcohol value of 0 is supplied, meaning that users can submit reviews of non-alcoholic beers.

 ### Does the 500 error page trigger properly